 Waddesdon Church of England School

-Earlier this year a group of our students chose the above verse as the school's Bible Verse of the Year for 2014 - 15.
-The verse speaks of the importance of seeking tried and tested wisdom and applying it as a guide in everyday life.
+Last year a group of our students chose the verse written above as the school's Bible Verse of the Year for 2015 - 16.
+The verse speaks of the central position that love holds in the Christian faith.

 Waddesdon Church of England School is a co-educational 11-18 secondary school with just under 1,000 students on roll, of which around 260 are in the Sixth Form.
 In the most recent inspection of September 2006, the school was judged by OfSTED to be an outstanding school.
 A further inspection by the Society for the Inspection of Anglican Schools in February 2013 also judged the school to be outstanding as a faith school.
 In recent years the school has held specialisms in the Visual Arts and Mathematics and Computing and has been designated a High Performing Specialist School and the Lead School in the Aylesbury Vale Leading Edge Partnership.
 In September 2011, the Department for Education granted the school Academy status.